operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 ### Scorecard Configuration

-Note that it would also be possible to add a resource limit to the scorecard configuration as shown in the example below.
-Those resource limits would be applied to custom tests that are executed allowing for some control as to how much resources are available for the test execution.

 Custom test Pod manifests would be accessible from a local disk location to scorecard.
 Scorecard would obtain the custom test manifests as part of its bundle image processing since the bundle image is passed into scorecard as a configuration flag.

 Scorecard would assume that the scorecard configuration file and test